pylenin/purple-blue/content/posts/python-logging-guide.md

 except:
     traceback.print_exc()
 ```
-This way we not only receive the traceback information but also allow our code flow to successfully end without crashing.
+This way we not only receive the python traceback information but also allow our code flow to successfully end without crashing.

 Inspite of all the obvious benefits, Printing is still not the best tool for logging.
 ##### Why is Printing not sufficient for Logging?